Fleli/PMax/README.md

 The folder `__main` provides the `Compiler` class, which represents the external interface for this repository.
 The `_Compiler` folder contains several definitions and functions that help the compilation, for example `FileOption`, a profiler and a pass manager.

-The four folders `0Frontend`, `1PIL`, `2TAC`, and `3ASM` are found here.
+The four folders `0Frontend`, `1PIL`, `2TAC`, and `3ASM` are also found within `Sources/PMaxCompiler`.
 These contain the actual code for source-to-assembly transformation.
 For further documentation on each of these passes, please refer to the `_Docs` folder.
 Once finished, the `.md` files there will provide an in-depth view into each step.

-Finally, the `_Extensions` folder is used for extensions to existing types.
+Finally, the `_Extensions` folder is used to extend existing types.
 An `SLRNode` extension is placed there in order to preserve it when SwiftParse and SwiftLex overwrites the frontend files.

 ## Language